jaredLunde/render-props/packages/toggle/README.md

   uncontrolled component.
 Defaults to the value of `onValue`.
 - `value {any}`: the value of the component.
 This creates a controlled component which derives its state value from props
-- `onChange {func}`: a callback which is invoked each time the value changes
+- `onChange {func}`: a callback which is invoked each time the value changes.
+  Receives the new value as its only argument.

 ## Render Props